 Freephone: 0808 808 00 00 (7 days a week, 8am to 8pm)

 Macmillan Cancer Support has a separate section on its website for teenagers and young adults with cancer.
 It offers advice and support on how to cope with cancer, and the chance to share experiences of cancer with other teenagers.

 This is the American National Cancer Institute's patient information on leukaemia.

 It's detailed and comprehensive but there are few images.

 Tel: 020 7612 0370

-A national charity providing specialist units, support, education and information for teenagers with cancer and their families.
+Teenage Cancer Trust is a national charity providing specialist units, expert staff, support events, education and information for 13 to 24 year old’s diagnosed with cancer, and their friends and families.

 Books about leukaemia